Planetary Nebulae: OT1 phv m n Forbidden or Collisionally Excited Lines

 \subsection{Modeling Planetary Nebulae}

-Models of the PN to test whether we understand the main physical mechanisms that play a role in generating the nebula we observe.
+We model PNe to test whether we understand the main physical mechanisms that play a role in generating the nebula we observe.
 Ideally we would like to have a comprehensive model that, {\it ab initio} generates a synthetic image of the nebula (along with spectra of the star and nebula) that reproduces the observations.
 In practice, this would be too complex to be computed in feasible times and we therefore tend to model aspects of the star and nebula in isolation.
 This said, modern codes are more and more complete and complex.
 Computational codes are available to model PN from zero to three dimensions.
-Accurate atomic and molecular data valid for the PN physical conditions are essential for the calculations are becoming increasingly available as more laboratory studies, in part motivated by astrophysics, are being published.
+Accurate atomic and molecular data valid for the PN physical conditions are essential for these models and are becoming increasingly available as more laboratory studies, in part motivated by astrophysics, are being published.
 Finally, faster computers allow modeling codes to increase the number and complexity of the included physical mechanisms.